aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `remove_owners`

 Remove owners from the multisig account.
-This can only be invoked by the multisig account itself, through the proposal flow.

-This function skips any owners who are not in the multisig account's list of owners.
-Note that this function is not public so it can only be invoked directly instead of via a module or script.
-This ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to maliciously alter the owners list.
+This can only be invoked by the multisig account itself, through the<br/> proposal flow.<br/><br/> This function skips any owners who are not in the multisig account&apos;s list of owners.<br/> Note that this function is not public so it can only be invoked directly instead of via a module or script.
+This<br/> ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to<br/> maliciously alter the owners list.

 <pre><code>entry fun remove_owners(multisig_account: &amp;signer, owners_to_remove: vector&lt;address&gt;)<br/></code></pre>